Masthead

 she/her

-Kelly is a junior studying at Indiana University with a personal passion for the arts.
+Kelly is a senior studying at Indiana University with a personal passion for the arts.
 She’s super excited to explore what the writing community in Bloomington, Indiana, has to offer and hopes you enjoy Kismet!

 Dakota Nako